Ever feel like something is biting you, but you can’t see anything there? Chances are no-see-ums have bitten you.

 Standing water is a breeding ground for female no-see-ums.
 So, eliminate places where water can collect.

 Empty pet bowls, bird baths, gutters, and kiddie pools when not in use.
-No-see-ums need still, stagnant water to lay eggs.
+No-see-ums need stagnant water to lay their eggs.

 Also, clear your yard of containers that collect rainwater, like buckets, pots, and wheelbarrows.
-Store them upside down or with drain holes when possible.
+Store them upside down or with drainage holes when possible.

-By eliminating standing water in your yard, you reduce the chance of having a no see um infestation.
+Eliminating standing water in your yard reduces the chance of having a no-see-um infestation.

 7. Air-Conditioning